AlwaysExtreme/Security-Portfolio/_posts/2019-02-13-Sprint-2-Retrospective.md

 # SPRINT 2 - REFLECTION

-During week two of Summer Studio 2019, Sprint 2 of the agile methedology was focused on Application Security.
+During week two of Summer Studio 2019, Sprint 2 of the agile methodology was focused on Application Security.

-We had a industry expert named Luke Fuehrer give a presentation and engage us in technical conversation.
-Luke works in a Red Team whos purpose is to penetrate into companys as if they were a malicious actor to highlight key vulnerabilities too a company allowing them to patch it before an actual malicious party exploits the vulnerability.
+We had an industry expert named Luke Fuehrer give a presentation and engage us in technical conversation.
+Luke works in a Red Team whose purpose is to penetrate into companies as if they were a malicious actor to highlight key vulnerabilities to a company allowing them to patch it before an actual malicious party exploits the vulnerability.

-He spoke about when Cross-Site Scripting (XSS) first come to light, it was classed as a “lame” vulnerability due to it’s prevalence across the internet and indirect use for a hacker to achieve their goal.
-In the modern era this "lame" vulnerability is now part of a "kill chain" to take something down.
-He mentioned how is very rare for just one form of attack to be used to enegage a target and how it's generally multiple attack methods combined to form the perfect offensive.
+He spoke about when Cross-Site Scripting (XSS) first come to light, it was classed as a “lame” vulnerability due to its prevalence across the internet and indirect use for a hacker to achieve their goal.
+In the modern era, this "lame" vulnerabilities is now part of a "kill chain" to take something down.
+He mentioned how is very rare for just one form of attack to be used to engage a target and how it's generally multiple attack methods combined to form the perfect offensive.

 In his presentation, he stated that in his opinion XSS is the number one vulnerability as it opens up a lot of avenues to further exploit.
 The moment you allow a user to have some form of input on a website, there is a huge increase in vulnerability that comes with this.
-XSS has been used to compromise high-profile organisations allowing for exfiltration of confidential data costing the company their reputaion and impacting them financially.
+XSS has been used to compromise high-profile organisations allowing for exfiltration of confidential data costing the company their reputation and impacting them financially.

 It was brought to my attention that XSS represents a critical security weakness within an application with the vast majority of black hat hackers using simplistic attack methods/exploits such as this to cause severe damage to vulnerable parties.
 With its ability to also be manipulated to distribute Viruses & Worms it proves to be a very good vector of attack.

-### Luke stated tha there are three varieties of XSS:
+### Luke stated that there are three varieties of XSS:
 ***Reflected***
 Most common with ~75% of all XSS being Reflected, this is where a request containing embedded JavaScript that is reflected to any user who makes the request, attack payload is then delivered and executed through a single request and response.
 Any time you rely on user input as mentioned above, it becomes a risk as it’s directly changing code stored on a site.